janhuenermann/social-circles/README.md

 # Additional options
 **'no-animation'** turns off all animations.

-**'static'** turns off all custom behaviour when the user tries to interact them, for example hovering.
+**'static'** turns off all custom behaviour when the user tries to interact with the buttons, for example hovering.

 Acknowledgements
 ==============